ViliLipo/jaffa-frontend-swalab2020/report.md

 to all involved services.
 In cases like Jaffa where it would be great to communicate the result of the saga to the client the orchestration-based-saga suits the situation better.

+The Saga-pattern is an effective in maintaining coherency in distributed system, but it introduces additional complexity to the system.
+It also requires additional design patterns to be used alongside it to actually make ACID-transactions.
+These patterns are, event-sourcing and transactional-outbox.
+Saga-is nevertheless almost necessary if you have a distributed system with coherency needs and your database platform or schema does not support two phase commits.